openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/troubleshooting.rst

 #. *Check pacemaker status* will also fail on OVS checks, as OVS is not used in a PLUMgrid based environment.

 #.
 Using *fuel createmirror* is not supported since the PLUMgrid plugin requires a specific version of certain packages on trusty that are not hosted by the partial mirror created by this tool.
 Furthermore, for an enviroment with the PLUMgrid plugin enabled, it will fail to set repositories as defaults for new environments; however it will update the current ones in the Fuel UI Settings --> Repositories to the local links.

+#.
+Removing / Adding Controller nodes are not supported in this plugin version, as they will fail on Create_network task.